Hanedv01/Plant-Monitor/README.md

 # Computer setup
 This section contains multiple guides, split up into different topics.
 If you follow these step by step, you should be able to upload all code to your Raspberry Pi.
+My computer runs Windows 11.

 ## Firmware update
 First, how to update the firmware on the Raspberry Pi Pico.
 This is necessary for the Raspberry Pi to be able to run Python code.